ArnaudDuhamel/tribute-page/README.md

 This is the second project done to obtain the Free Code Camp Responsive Web Design certification.

+The dates are most likely not accurate.
+However, the milestones are correct.

 [**Code Pen link**](https://codepen.io/Arnaud-Duhamel/full/XWyxmgg)

 <details>